-Term: Provides the same coverage as a whole, but only for a pre-set period.
-There is no interest or cashing out, but term insurance is far less expensive compared to the whole which makes it far more attractive to many who are considering good life insurance coverage.
+Term: There is no interest or cashing out, but term insurance is far less expensive than the whole, making it far more attractive to many who are considering good life insurance coverage.

 Of course, it’s not well suited for those who have additional debt or expenses to cover, but it is very inexpensive.

 Guaranteed: If your parents have a poor medical history or engage in lifestyle choices such as smoking, then guaranteed is a form of insurance that cannot be rejected.
 There are no health examinations or even questions.
-If your parents are suffering from cancer, this is the only way to get covered.
+If your parents have cancer, this is the only way to get covered.
 However, it is also the most expensive type of life insurance around.

 How Life Insurance Becomes More Affordable?

 To make the life insurance purchase more affordable, there are several factors that you need to consider when making the purchase;